owaismohsin001/junu-spaghetti/ReadMe.md

 and any object even if aliased can be assigned to this variable

 ## Type Unions
-Type Unions are a form of subtyping which prefers composition over inheritance and is definitely the heart and soul of this programming language.
+Type Unions are a form of subtyping which prefers composition over inheritance and is the heart and soul of this programming language.
 Unions here can be explicitly annotated, like this
 ```
 let x: Int | String = 1
 x = "Hello"